 The world's first prototype of a quartz watch came out in 1967 and participated in the annual competition of the Neuchâtel Observatory in Switzerland in 1967: including the Beta1 prototype invented by the Swiss Center Electronic Watchmaking Center and the Astron prototype.
 In December 1969, Japan's Seiko took the lead in launching the world's first quartz watch, the Astron, marking the beginning of the "quartz revolution".

 Moreover, this vibration is very stable and is hardly affected by temperature.
 Even for cheap quartz watches, the error rate within a day will not exceed 1 second.
-At the same time, quartz watches do not require accurate manual time adjustment, and the production speed is significantly faster than mechanical watches, and the cost is much lower.
+At the same time, quartz watches do not require accurate manual time adjustment, the production speed is significantly faster than custom mechanical watch, and the cost is much lower.